As you navigate the application and approval process, please refer to the below frequently asked questions to help keep informed.

-This page will be updated regularly as new information is made available.
-Any further questions can be directed to Alanna Le Cerf, Internship Programs Manager, via email to firstname.lastname@example.org.
+Any further questions can be directed to Alanna Le Cerf, internship programs manager, via email to firstname.lastname@example.org.

-Q1) I was successful in my interview and have been placed in a community – now what happens?
+Q4) I was successful in my interview and have received a verbal offer of employment from my host community – now what happens?

 “Young professional seeking 1 bedroom accommodation